siyamahesh/siyamahesh.github.io/content/projects/project1/index.md

 ---
-title: "Markdown Syntax"
+title: "Markdown Syntax Guide"
 date: 2021-08-01
 draft: false
 project_tags: ["markdown"]
 status: "evergreen"
 weight: 2
-summary: "Example of markdown syntax you can use to edit your content"
+summary: "Examples of markdown syntax included within the template!"
-links:
-    external_link:
-        text: "Some external link"
-        icon: "fas fa-external-link-alt"
-        href: "#"
-        weight: 1
-    another_link:
-        text: "Another github link"
-        icon: "fab alt brands fa-github"
-        href: "#"
-        weight: 2
 ---

-This is just an intro paragraph to show how the initial letter of each article or post will look.
-The rest of the page shows you the markdown syntax supported by this theme: headings, typography, images, blockquote, lists, code blocks and tables.
-For more markdown syntax guide, please see this [link](https://www.markdownguide.org/basic-syntax/).
+Markdown syntax is a mark-up language that is used to add formatting elements to text.
+Learning this is important if you want to display bold text, italics, emojis, footnotes, and more.
+For more markdown syntax guide, see this [link](https://www.markdownguide.org/basic-syntax/).

 ---